- Say No

 Gummy sharks are a smaller species of shark that, unlike other larger species of shark, reproduces relatively quickly and produces a number of pups.
 These factors mean that fishing for this species can be managed at sustainable levels if managed well.

-The stock status of gummy shark across southern Australia is well understood in Commonwealth waters, and there are no indications that the stock of gummy shark fished in Commonwealth or WA waters is overfished.
+The stock status of gummy shark across southern Australia is well understood in Commonwealth waters, and there are no indications that the stock of gummy shark fished in Commonwealth or WA waters is overfished, though data used to assess the WA population are increasingly out of date.

-Both the Commonwealth and WA fisheries catch endangered Australian sea lions, which are also endemic to southern Australian waters.
+Most WA gummy shark comes from bottom gillnet fishing methods which catch endangered Australian sea lions, which are also endemic to southern Australian waters.
 In the Commonwealth-managed fishery, the areas around sea lion colonies are closed to gillnet fishing, and limits are in place for the number of sea lions that can be killed in the fishery before further large areas of sea lion foraging habitat are also closed.
 This strategy to reduce the impact of fishing on Australian sea lions is backed up by video monitoring.
 All boats fishing with gillnets near Australian sea lion colonies are fitted with cameras that record what is caught, which means log-book reports of Australian sea lion deaths are verified by an independent method.
-Dolphin bycatch is also an issue in this fishery, and measures are in place to reduce dolphin deaths, although it is not clear whether these methods are adequate to ensure no impacts on the population of affected dolphins.

 It is also highly likely that, given the similar fishing methods used in the WA and Commonwealth fisheries, dolphin bycatch is an issue in WA, but has so far not been quantified.

 The WA fishery targets a number of different shark species (including gummy, whiskery, sandbar shark and dusky whaler).
-There are concerns over the stock status of sandbar sharks and dusky whalers in WA waters, and there is a significant catch of hammerhead sharks, which are internationally recognised as endangered.
+There are concerns over the stock status of sandbar sharks and dusky whalers in WA waters.